-Data assimilation is a statistical approach to estimate a posterior probability density function (PDF) using 37 information of a prior PDF and observations.
-Based on the posterior PDF estimate, the optimal initial state is 38 given for numerical weather prediction (NWP).
-The ensemble Kalman filter (EnKF; Evensen 1994) 39 is an ensemble data assimilation method based on the Kalman filter (Kalman 1960) and approximates 40 the background error covariance matrix by an ensemble of forecasts.
-The EnKF can explicitly 41 42 represent the PDF of the model state, where the ensemble size is essential because the sampling error contaminates the PDF represented by the ensemble.
-Although the sampling error is reduced by 43 increasing the ensemble size, the EnKF is usually performed with a limited ensemble size up to 44 O(100) due to the high computational cost of ensemble model runs.
-Recently, EnKF experiments with 45 a large ensemble have been performed using powerful supercomputers.
-Miyoshi et al. (2014; hereafter 46 47 MKI14) implemented a 10240-member EnKF with an intermediate atmospheric general circulation model (AGCM) known as the Simplified Parameterizations, Primitive Equation Dynamics model 48 (SPEEDY; Molteni 2003), and found meaningful long-range error correlations.
-In addition, they 49 reported that sampling errors in the error correlation were reduced by increasing the ensemble size.
-50 Further, Miyoshi et al. (2015) assimilated real atmospheric observations with a realistic model known 51 as the Nonhydrostatic Icosahedral Atmospheric Model (NICAM; Tomita and Satoh 2004; Satoh et al. 52 2008; 2014) using an EnKF with 10240 members.
-Kondo and Miyoshi (2016; hereafter KM16) 53 investigated the impact of covariance localization on the accuracy of analysis using a modified 54 version of the MKI14 system.
-55
+Data assimilation is a statistical approach to estimate a posterior probability density function (PDF) using information from a prior PDF and observations.
+Based on the posterior PDF estimate, the optimal initial state is given for numerical weather prediction (NWP).
+The ensemble Kalman filter (EnKF; Evensen, 1994) is an ensemble data assimilation method based on the Kalman filter (Kalman, 1960) and approximates the background error covariance matrix by an ensemble of forecasts.
+The EnKF can explicitly represent the PDF of the model state, where the ensemble size is essential because the sampling error contaminates the PDF represented by the ensemble.
+Although the sampling error is reduced by increasing the ensemble size, the EnKF is usually performed with a limited ensemble size up to O(100)due to the high computational cost of ensemble model runs.
+Recently, EnKF experiments with a large ensemble have been performed using powerful supercomputers.
+Miyoshi et al. (2014; hereafter MKI14) implemented a 10 240-member EnKF with an intermediate atmospheric general circulation model (AGCM) known as the Simplified Parameterizations, Primitive Equation Dynamics model (SPEEDY; Molteni, 2003), and found meaningful long-range error correlations.
+In addition, they reported that sampling errors in the error correlation were reduced by increasing the ensemble size.
+Further, Miyoshi et al. (2015) assimilated real atmospheric observations with a realistic model known as the Nonhydrostatic Icosahedral Atmospheric Model (NICAM; Tomita and Satoh, 2004; Satoh et al., 2008, 2014) using an EnKF with 10 240 members.
+Kondo and Miyoshi (2016; hereafter KM16) investigated the impact of covariance localization on the accuracy of analysis using a modified version of the MKI14 system.

 MKI14 also focused on the PDF and reported strong non-Gaussianity, such as a bimodal PDF.
 Previous studies investigated the impact of non-Gaussianity on the EnKF.
-Anderson (2010) reported that an N-member ensemble could contain an outlier and a cluster of N-1 ensemble members under nonlinear scenarios using the ensemble adjustment Kalman filter (EAKF; Anderson 2001).
-Anderson (2010) called this phenomenon ensemble clustering (EC), which leads to degradation of analysis accuracy.
-Amezcua et al. (2012) investigated EC with the ensemble transform Kalman filter (ETKF; Bishop et al. 2001) and local ensemble transform Kalman filter (LETKF; Hunt et al. 2007), and found that random rotations of the ensemble perturbations could avoid EC.
-Posselt and Bishop (2012) explored the non-Gaussian PDF of microphysical parameters using an idealized one-dimensional (1D) model of deep convection and showed that the non-Gaussianity of the parameter was generated by nonlinearity between the parameters and model output.
+Anderson (2010) reported that an N-member ensemble could contain an outlier and a cluster of N-1 ensemble members under nonlinear scenarios using the ensemble adjustment Kalman filter (EAKF; Anderson, 2001).
+Anderson (2010) called this phenomenon ensemble clustering (EC), and it leads to a degradation of analysis accuracy.
+Amezcua et al. (2012) investigated EC with the ensemble transform Kalman filter (ETKF; Bishop et al., 2001) and local ensemble transform Kalman filter (LETKF; Hunt et al., 2007), and found that random rotations of the ensemble perturbations could avoid EC.
+Posselt and Bishop (2012) explored the non-Gaussian PDF of microphysical parameters using an idealized onedimensional (1-D) model of deep convection and showed that the non-Gaussianity of the parameter was generated by nonlinearity between the parameters and model output.